 I know why.

-I know why I remember that Easters of my past.
 No Easter, no church, no testimony, no prayer would be possible without the shout of the women that first Easter morning: Vivit – He lives!

-This week, is the week after the celebration of that day when Jesus said to Mary in the garden:
+Every Easter we celebrate that day when Jesus said to Mary in the garden:

 But go, tell His disciples—and Peter—that He is going before you into Galilee; there you will see Him, as He said to you.”
 (Mark 16:7)